Art Deco Design

-Apollo Victoria Theatre through the years
+Apollo Victoria Theatre

 The Apollo Victoria Theatre’s history dates back to 1930, when it first opened as a cinema.
 In the era of 'super' cinemas, Provincial Cinematograph Theatres (PCT) invited Ernest Walmsley Lewis to submit plans to build such a cinema a stone’s throw away from Victoria Station.
 Designing the venue was challenging, especially due to having two major roads running on either side of it.
 Having two frontages was considered very severe; taxi drivers were said to have nicknamed the venue 'Sing-Sing'.

-Apollo Victoria Theatre Gallery photo
+Apollo Victoria Theatre The Venue photo

 Apollo Victoria Theatre Art Deco photo